Btrfs: Checksum tree and scrubbing

 CRC-32C checksums are computed for both data and metadata and stored as checksum items in a checksum tree.
 There is room for 256 bits of metadata checksums and up to a full node (roughly 4 KB or more) for data checksums.
 Btrfs has provisions for additional checksum algorithms to be added in future versions of the file system.

 There is one checksum item per contiguous run of allocated blocks, with per-block checksums packed end-to-end into the item data.
 If there are more checksums than can fit, they spill into another checksum item in a new leaf.
 If the file system detects a checksum mismatch while reading a block, it first tries to obtain (or create) a good copy of this block from another device – if internal mirroring or RAID techniques are in use.

 Btrfs can initiate an online check of the entire file system by triggering a file system scrub job that is performed in the background.
 The scrub job scans the entire file system for integrity and automatically attempts to report and repair any bad blocks it finds along the way.

 Log tree

-An fsync request commits modified data immediately to stable storage. fsync-heavy workloads (like a database or a virtual machine whose running OS fsyncs frequently) could potentially generate a great deal of redundant write I/O by forcing the file system to repeatedly copy-on-write and flush frequently modified parts of trees to storage.
+An fsync request commits modified data immediately to stable storage. fsync-heavy workloads (like a database or a virtual machine that is running OS fsyncs frequently) could potentially generate a great deal of redundant write I/O by forcing the file system to repeatedly copy-on-write and flush frequently modified parts of trees to storage.
 To avoid this, a temporary per-subvolume log tree is created to journal fsync-triggered copies on write.
 Log trees are self-contained, tracking their own extents and keeping their own checksum items.
 Their items are replayed and deleted at the next full tree commit or (if there was a system crash) at the next remount.